sogukma/MeetupGraphAnalysis/Readme.md

 **Currently, the following files are included:**
 - **Data Collection.ipynb:** Gathers, filters new data about groups, events and RSVPs and transfers them to CSV files.
-- **Graph Creation.ipynb:** Creates graph databases in neo4j using the data from the created CSV files about groups, events and RSVPs
+- **Graph Creation.ipynb:** Creates graph databases in neo4j using the data from the created CSV files about groups, events and RSVPs.
-- **Querying Trends.ipynb:**: Brings new insights into current trends regarding localitions, topics and events.
+- **Querying Trends.ipynb:** Brings new insights into current trends in terms of locations, topics and events.
 - **Behaviour analysis of People and Groups.ipynb:** Behavioural analyses of groups and people are carried out here.
-Thereby among other things competitors are recognized.
+In doing so, among other things competitors are recognized.
-- **Command Central.ipynb:** Has Cypher-querys for the administration of the database.
+- **Command Central.ipynb:** Has Cypher-queries for the administration of the database.
 - **all CSV files with gathered data**

 ## System components